jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ## Introduction

-In the previous lab, you learned how the Architectural Wizard can be used to generate a desired clock frequency and how the IP Catalog can be used to generate various cores including counters.
+In the previous lab, you learned how the Architectural Wizard could be used to generate a desired clock frequency and how the IP Catalog can be used to generate various cores, including counters.
 These two functional circuits are fundamental circuits used in creating timers and real-time clocks.
 In this lab, you will generate several kinds of counters, timers, and real-time clocks.

 ## Parameter and defparam Statements
-The Verilog HDL language supports model parameterization, i.e. write a model in HDL and reuse the same model number of times by passing different parameter values (typically widths and delays).
-Use the ```parameter``` construct to define a parameterize-able model.
+The Verilog HDL language supports model parameterization, i.e., writing a model in HDL and reusing the same model a number of times by passing different parameter values (typically widths and delays).
+Use the ```parameter``` construct to define a parameterizeable model.
 There are two ways to change the values:
 (i) during the instantiation of the module (shown in the example below), and (ii) using a ```defparam``` statement.
 Here is an example of defining a width as a parameter with a default value of 4.

 **parameter** ```WIDTH = 4```;

 The parameter (WIDTH) must be defined before it can be used in the model.
-Here is an example, in Verilog-2001 standard, of a dataflow model of ```reduction-or``` functionality.
+Here is an example: in Verilog-2001 standard, of a dataflow model of ```reduction-or``` functionality.

 ```verilog